With over 25 years' experience in the rental property market, we can find you landlord insurance for any type of residential or commercial property.

 What types of property will landlord insurance cover?

-Rental properties come in all shapes and sizes, so it’s important that you find landlord insurance that meets your needs.
+Rental properties come in all shapes and sizes, so it’s important that you find an insurance policy that meets your needs.

 It’s likely that if you’re looking to insure a buy-to-let property to residential tenants, your requirements will be different to a landlord with a large commercial property portfolio, or a landlord with a non-standard rental (such as an unoccupied property).